 Who sets the price of my gown?

-On the POWD marketplace, you (the seller) set and manage your own listing, which includes how much you'd like to list it for.
+On the NN marketplace, you (the seller) set and manage your own listing, which includes how much you'd like to list it for.

 Wedding Dress Pricing Guide